Patterns for multi-account, hub-and-spoke Amazon SageMaker model registry

 Amazon S3 bucket policy

-The following resource policy allows the DS account to get objects inside a defined S3 bucket in the hub account.
+The following resource policy allows the DS account to read and write objects inside a defined S3 bucket in the hub account.
 As already mentioned, in this scenario, the hub account also serves as a model store, keeping a copy of the model artifacts.
-The case where the model store is disjointed from the hub account would have a similar configuration: the relevant bucket must allow read operations from the hub and DS accounts.
+The case where the model store is disjointed from the hub account would have a similar configuration: the relevant bucket must allow read/write operations from the hub and DS accounts.

 Amazon ECR repository policy